alnacle/awesome-emulators/README.md

 ## Multiemulators

 - [BizHack](https://github.com/TASVideos/BizHawk) - A multi-system emulator written in C#.
 As well as quality-of-life features for casual players, it also has recording/playback and debugging tools, making it the first choice for TASers.
-- [DGen](https://sourceforge.net/p/dgen/dgen/ci/master/tree/) -  Portable Sega Genesis/Mega Drive emulator.
 - [FinalBurn Neo](https://github.com/finalburnneo/FBNeo) - An emulator for arcade games & select consoles.
 - [higan](https://gitlab.com/higan/higan) - Emulates a number of classic video-game consoles of the 1980s and 1990s, allowing you to play classic games on a modern general-purpose computer.
 - [MAME](https://github.com/mamedev/mame) - A multi-purpose emulation framework.
+- [mednafen](https://mednafen.github.io) - portable, utilizing OpenGL and SDL, argument(command-line)-driven multi-system emulator.
 - [Xe](https://github.com/PhoenixInteractiveNL/emuDownloadCenter/wiki/Emulator-xe) - A emulator for many system such as Nintendo, SEGA, SNK, NEC, etc.

 ## Nintendo